 Birth control pills may also be used to treat premenstrual dysphoric disorder (PMDD) or moderate acne if you have chosen to use birth control pills as your method of pregnancy prevention.

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start taking this product and each time you get a refill.
-The leaflet contains important advice about when to take your pills, what to do if you miss a dose, and other information.
+The leaflet contains very important advice about when to take your pills and what to do if you miss a dose.
 If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth as directed by your doctor, with or without food, usually once daily.
-Pick a time of day that is easy for you to remember, and take your pill at the same time each day, 24 hours apart.
+Take this medication by mouth with or without food as directed by your doctor, usually once daily.
+Pick a time of day that is easy for you to remember, and take your pill at the same time each day.
 Taking this medication after your evening meal or at bedtime may help decrease stomach upset and nausea.

 Your pill pack contains 21 pills with active medication (hormones and folate).
 It also contains 7 reminder pills (without hormones, but with folate) at the end of the pack.
 Take one active pill (with hormones) once daily for 21 days in a row.
 After you have taken the last active pill, take one reminder pill (without hormones) once daily for 7 days in a row unless otherwise directed by your doctor.
-You should have your period usually within 3 days after you take the last active tablet in the cycle.
-After you have taken the last reminder tablet in the pack, start a new pack the next day whether or not you have your period.
+You should have your period during the fourth week of the cycle.
+After you have taken the last reminder tablet in the pack, start a new pack the next day even if your period is continuing or if you do not have your period.
 If you do not get your period, consult your doctor.

 If this is the first time you are using this medication and you are not switching from another form of hormonal birth control (such as the patch, other birth control pills), take the first tablet in the pack on the first Sunday following the beginning of your menstrual period or on the first day of your period.
 If your period begins on a Sunday, begin taking this medication on that day.
 For the first cycle of use only, use an additional form of non-hormonal birth control (such as condoms, spermicide) for the first 7 days to prevent pregnancy until the medication has enough time to work.
 If you start on the first day of your period, you do not need to use back-up birth control the first week.

-Ask your doctor or pharmacist for information about how to switch from other forms of hormonal birth control (such as the patch, other birth control pills) to this product.
+Ask your doctor or pharmacist for information about how to switch from other forms of hormonal birth control (such as patch, vaginal ring, other birth control pills) to this product.
+If any information is unclear, consult the Patient Information Leaflet or your doctor or pharmacist.

 Additional Safyral Information